MicrosoftDocs/sdk-api/sdk-api-src/content/setupapi/ns-setupapi-_sp_drvinfo_detail_data_a.md

 ### -field SectionName

-A NULL-terminated string that contains the name of the <a href="https://msdn.microsoft.com/library/Ff547344(v=VS.85).aspx">INF DDInstall section</a> for this driver.
+A NULL-terminated string that contains the name of the <a href="devinst.inf_ddinstall_section">INF DDInstall section</a> for this driver.
 This must be the basic <i>DDInstall</i> section name, such as <b>InstallSec</b>, without any OS/architecture-specific extensions.

 ### -field InfFileName